 Analytic methods can be used, but are limited due to the dynamic nature of the system.
 The impact of buffering, shift patterns, and product sequence quickly confounds this approach for line design and balancing.

-Leading automotive manufacturer Chrysler increased revenue by $1,000,000 a day at its Brampton plant without increasing costs and coped with increased demand for their new 2015 models.
+Leading automotive manufacturer Chrysler used their simulation team to increase revenue by $1,000,000 a day without increasing costs and coped with increased demand for their new 2015 models.

 By developing smarter maintenance rules GM increased throughput by 5% to meet an increase in demand, without increasing costs.